Existing scrutiny arrangements will be reviewed by the new Police and Crime Commissioner in due course.

 - Your PCC has a statutory duty to consider complaints against the Chief Constable.
 If you wish to make a formal complaint against the Chief Constable details can be found on our Complaints page.

 - Anyone unhappy with the way that Norfolk Constabulary has dealt with their complaint has the right to ask for a review of the outcome.
 Depending on the circumstances, the request will be considered by the Local Policing Body who is either the PCC or the Independent Office for Police Conduct, further information can be found on our Complaints page.

 - There is a statutory requirement for the Local Policing Body to appoint Legally Qualified Chairs and Independent Members to police misconduct hearings and police appeals tribunals.
-Working with other regional OPCCs, recruitment and selection of these members for hearings and tribunals held within the Eastern Region is made on a fair and transparent basis, details can be found here.
+Working with other regional OPCCs, recruitment and selection of these members for hearings and tribunals held within the Eastern Region is made on a fair and transparent basis.

 Independent Custody Visiting